Cycling Glasses Review – Basto 102

 Many types of prescription insert glasses work by having the prescription insert attached to the nose piece which in turn clips to the outer lens.
 This means that it’s not possible to change the outer lens without dismantling the entire pair of spectacles.
 However, these Basto glasses don’t suffer with that problem as the prescription insert and lens each clip in to the frame independently of each other.
 A by-product of this is that it’s possible to use the glasses with or without the prescription insert.

 Dismantling the glasses is a simple matter of holding whichever piece you want to remove, and then giving it a firm but gentle twist and it will pop out.
-Similarly to re-assemble its just a case of lining up the lens to be inserted, and applying a little pressure for the lens to click in to place.
+Re-assembly is straightforward.
+Line up the lens and apply a little pressure to click it into place.

-Testing for these glasses was done in January so it wasn’t possible to test the mirror lens.
+Because we tested these in January, it wasn’t possible to test the mirror lens.
 The rest all proved to be well up to the task in hand.
-All are UV400 (with the exception of the polarising lens) rated meaning you are fully protected against both UVA & UVB radiation.
+All lenses (except the polarising lens) carry a UV400 rating, which protects you from both UVA and UVB radiation.

 Availability

 The frames are readily available from a number of different online sports eyewear retailers.
-However our test pair were purchased from Boots opticians in the high street for the very reasonable sum of £80.
+We chose to buy this pair from Boots opticians in the high street for the very reasonable sum of £80.
 This included glazing the prescription insert with polycarbonate single vision lenses.
 (You can knock £20 off if you have plastic lenses instead of polycarbonate).
 This was actually much cheaper than many online retailers were offering the same product for.
-We think there is a lot to be said from buying something like this from your own optician who will be able to provide a good level of fitting and aftercare that you wouldn’t get with an online retailer.
+Your own optician will also be able to provide a good level of fitting and aftercare that you wouldn’t get with an online retailer.

 Pros